Rugby union in Pakistan

 Rugby union in Pakistan is a minor but growing sport.

 Governing body

 The Pakistan Rugby Union was formally established in 2000 and gained membership with the Asian Rugby Football Union in 2000.
-Pakistan Rugby Union then became an associate member of the IRB (International Rugby Board) in November 2003.
+Pakistan Rugby Union then became an associate member of the International Rugby Board (IRB) in November 2003.

-Rugby has now been introduced at the Provincial and District level by the Pakistan Rugby Union.
-Schools have also been targeted for rugby to be introduced at the grass root level.
+Rugby has now been introduced at the provincial and district level by the Pakistan Rugby Union.
+Schools have also been targeted for rugby to be introduced at the grassroot level.